jonathondilworth/compilers/README.md

 These dependency graphs produce a topological order based on the dependencies.

 **This area of research isn't very successful for compilers in general because of the complexity involved in the graphs, etc**

+## Lecture Twelve: Intermediate Representations & Symbols Tables

+Now the compiler has established that the input is correct, can represent it in a form that is convenient (AST) and then perform optimisations on this input.

+AST allows us to represent what we already know and in a hierarchical form and it contains all the information we need.

+AST is the form of representation that is as close as possible to what we've already seen, and it's easy to manipulate.
+It's close to the high level implementation.

+Why do we need this?

+The IR is suppose to be convenient for the compiler.

+####Design Issues

+* We need something lightweight.
+* We need something that is easy to manipulate.
+* The decisions we make here in terms of the implementation of the IR directly influences the performance of the back-end, so it's important.
+* ease of generation.
+* ease of manipulation.
+* cost of manipulation.

+Control flow graph?

+####Abstract Syntax Tree

+Can be directly derived from the parse tree, all we have to do is eliminate all the symbols introduced in syntax analysis.

+Capturing the hierarchy of the

+####Directed Acylic Graphs

+Graphs that do not have cylces, every edge points from one node to another.

+Advantages:
+* if we use one of these, we can save space, because we can put a cycle where we have a repeated statement.

+However, search (traversing the tree) can be problematic (slower) because we have to go in cycles sometimes.

+####Control Flow Graph

+Models the way that the code transfers control between blocks in the procedure.

+* Node: a single basic block (a maximal straight line of code)
+* Edge: transfer of control between basic blocks.
+* (Captures loops, if statements, case, goto).

+####Data Dependence Graph

+Encodes the flow of data.

+* Node: program statement
+* Edge: connects two nodes if one uses the result of the other
+* Useful in examining the legality of program transformations

+####Call Graph

+Show dependencies between procedures.
+Useful for inter-procedural analysis.

+####Three-Address Code

+	if (x > y) then z = x - 2 * y

+becomes

+	t1 = load x
+	t2 = load y
+	t3 = t1 > t2
+	if not(t3) goto L
+	t4 = 2 * t2
+	t5 = t1 - t4
+	z = store t5

+	L

+####Two Address Code

+	LOAD	r1, x
+	LOAD	r2, y

+	CMP		r1, r2
+	BLEQ	skip

+	LOADI	r3, #2 			// load literal
+	MULT	r2, r3, r2
+	SUB		r1, r1, r2
+	STR		z, r1			// assuming z is a memory address

+	skip

+####One address code

+Basically similar to the above, but we just use the stack to push and pop variables..

+####Symbol Table

+Defines how types interact??
+Captures information about all the useful symbol in the programme:
+* variables.
+* program names.
+* labels.
+* function names / subroutine names.
+* everything that requires some memory space, or it effects control.
+* once a compiler finds that there is a certain variable, contain all information associated with this variable in a centrally generated table (same block of memory? i.e: objects in Java stored in same memory block - makes garbage collection and referencing easier, perhaps..)

+####Information compiler needs to know about each item:
+* name.
+* data type.
+* declaring procedure (constructors?)
+* storage information (where this is being held in memory? in Java this might be reference - hashed memory location, in C it might be an actual memory location).
+* depending on what it is: perhaps the parameters if it's a function, etc.

+####How can we organise a symbol table??

+This determines the efficiency of compilation.
+It would be nice to have some kind of look-up table??

+As a linear list - > BAD.
+It's going to be too big to linearly run through the list every time we want to check a symbol, your compilation time is going to be insane.

+Binary Tree - > better?
+Good for searching, but not so great for re-structuring, we don't know how people are going to declare their variables, or structure their program.
+It's going to have to be rebalanced ALOT, and rebalancing is going to be computationally expensive.

+Hash Table - > If we have a hash function, then we can map every name (id) to a different element of a the table.
+Which would be pretty good, right?
+Make a hash function which provides a unique hash for every different name and just not allow the reuse of the same name or reserved words.
+E.g: take the ASCII of each letter and perform some kind of unique hash function, which would be...
+I can't think of one / remember one off the top of my head; google search...

+What if we don't have a unique hashing function..?
+If we get a collision, we can could create a linear list associated with that particular position.
+But the hash function has to be good and the table has to be quite a large container.

+Alternative: Re-hashing, every time there is a collision, you can just rehash, this is equivalent to choosing a unique hash function, I believe...?
+Can you get unique hash functions..?
+Pretty sure it's accomplished through re-hashing anyway.

+####Conclusion

+Symbol table is an important data structure, and hash table is the best way of doing this.
+But we need a good hash function and we need to be able to resolve collisions.

 #References